 From here, you can tap the camera icon, and the Camera app will open.

-Pro Tip: To make it even easier to tap the Camera app icon with your thumb, you can rearrange the icons in your Control Center!
+To make it even easier to tap the Camera app icon with your thumb, you can rearrange the icons in your Control Center!
 When customizing your Control Center, tap the three lines to drag the apps up or down.
 It can be confusing to figure out how moving them is reflected in the actual Control Center.
 Since the changes are saved automatically, you can swipe down to check how it looks after every change you make.

-3. Add Home Screen Camera Access iPhone
+4. Add Home Screen Camera Access to Your iPhone

+Most people open the Camera app from their Home Screen.
+Just tap the Camera app icon, and the app will open.
 Once you take photos or videos, you’ll also be able to tap the thumbnail to view them since your phone is already unlocked.

 I like to go one step further and have the Camera app in the iPhone Dock so that I can access it across all my Home Screens.
-It should be there by default, but if it isn't, follow the steps in this article on how to get the Camera app back on your iPhone and in your Dock.
+It should be there by default, but if it isn't, follow the steps in this article on how to get the Camera app back on your iPhone and in your Dock or how to add the camera to the Home Screen.
+For more tips like this, don’t forget to sign up for our free Tip of the Day newsletter.

-Pro Tip: If you want more than four apps in your Dock, make a folder, then drag the folder into the Dock.
+If you want more than four apps in your Dock, make a folder, then drag the folder into the Dock.
 You can also move the Camera app to just your main Home Screen.
 To learn more about this, you can check out this article on organizing your Home Screen.
-For more tips like this, don’t forget to sign up for our free Tip of the Day newsletter.

-4. Take Videos, Selfies, or Portraits via the Camera Shortcut iPhone
+5. Take Videos, Selfies, or Portraits via the Camera Shortcut iPhone

 There is an even faster way to open the camera app from your Home Screen if your ultimate goal is to take a:

-- Portrait selfie (portrait mode on front camera)
+- Portrait Selfie (portrait mode on front camera)

-- Portrait photo (portrait mode on back camera)
+- Portrait (portrait mode on back camera)

-- Record a video (video mode on back camera)
+- Video (video mode on back camera)

-- Take a selfie (photo mode on front camera)
+- Selfie (photo mode on front camera)

 To do this: